CarlStrathearn/Task2Dial/README.md

 # Task2Dial
-Task2Dial dataset for task-based dialogue for the cooking domain
+Task2Dial dataset for task-based dialogue in the cooking domain